ibmdb/node-ibm_db/APIDocumentation.md

 Issue an asynchronous SQL query to the database which is currently open.

-* **sqlQuery** - The SQL query to be executed or an Object in the form {"sql": sqlQuery, "params":bindingParameters, "noResults": noResultValue}. noResults accepts only true or false values.
+* **sqlQuery** - The SQL query to be executed or an Object in the form {"sql": sqlQuery, "params":bindingParameters, "noResults": noResultValue, "ArraySize": n}. noResults accepts only true or false values.
 If true - query() will not return any result. "sql" field is mandatory in Object, others are _OPTIONAL_.
+For **Array Insert**, `ArraySize` must be passed and sqlQuery must be an object.
+Check [test-array-insert.js](https://github.com/ibmdb/node-ibm_db/blob/master/test/test-array-insert.js) for example.

 * **bindingParameters** - _OPTIONAL_ - An array of values that will be bound to any '?' characters in `sqlQuery`. bindingParameters in sqlQuery Object takes precedence over it.